 Montgomery County Drug Crime Attorneys

 For anyone charged with a drug offense, it is important to retain a criminal defense attorney experienced in prosecuting and defending against drug charges.
-As a prosecutor in Montgomery County, Pennsylvania, and as a defense attorney, I have extensive experience in handling drug cases throughout all over Montgomery County including Abington, Cheltenham, Haverford, Pottstown and Lower Merion.
+As a prosecutor in Montgomery County, Pennsylvania, and as a defense attorney, I have extensive experience in handling drug cases throughout all over Montgomery County including Abington, Cheltenham, Haverford, Plymouth Meeting, King of Prussia, Pottstown and Lower Merion.

 Please feel free to contact me, Blue Bell Criminal Defense Lawyer Henry S. Hilles, III at 610-270-8800 or click here to discuss your case.

 To properly defend people charged with a drug crime, it is important to have skill and experience litigating drug cases.
 Police and narcotics detectives do not simply stumble across drug-crime evidence.
 Such evidence is obtained by using confidential informants, surveillance and executing searches.
 There are specific rules and procedures that police must follow in using these techniques and a drug crime defense lawyer must understand the laws and be prepared to aggressively litigate on behalf of the client.